cpury/cpury.github.io/_posts/2018-08-17-learning_where_you_are_looking.md

 ## Streaming from the webcam

-We need to get the **user's permission to activate the webcam** and render its video stream to the website.
-I will not go into detail here, since it's out of scope for this tutorial.
-I'm also skipping a lot of backwards-compatibility code.
-I just assume that my users have the **latest Chrome** 😁 For a more detailed introduction, read up [here](https://www.html5rocks.com/en/tutorials/getusermedia/intro/).
-Otherwise, treat this as boilerplate.
+We need to get the **user's permission to activate the webcam** and render its **video stream** to the page.
+In this tutorial, I'm skipping a lot of backwards-compatibility-related boilerplate code.
+We'll simply assume that our users are surfing on the **latest Chrome** 😁

 First, add this to your HTML (inside the body but above the script tags):